 Implementation of the Mekong Agreement requires strong political commitment from all member states, and the participation and support of key stakeholders in the basin and external parties.
 The Project preparation and implementation must be owned by MRC who will work through NMCs with national line agencies and other stakeholders.
 To enhance this ownership, MRC organized national workshops and two regional consultation workshops with NMCs, national agencies, MRC JC members, national GEF focal points, and donors during the two-stage of Project concept formulation.
 In Stage-I, the MRC team and the consultants developed a conceptual framework for the WUP and the Project, which was used as the basis for the first regional consultation workshop on January 8-9, 1998 in Bangkok.
 In Stage-II, the design of the Project components was developed based on national discussions to understand each riparian’s needs and concerns for promoting and managing development and for their national interests.
 It was discussed at JC meeting in March 1998 and the second regional consultation workshop on May 13-14 in Vientiane.
 These consultations provided feedback on the interpretation of the Agreement and key national and regional concerns to be addressed in the Project, and helped reshape the Project concept.

 The process of the Project implementation is seen as important as its outcome.
 It is expected that the consultation process will intensify during implementation and include a wider participatory audience.
 The PIP has indicated the requirements on the consultation process, which would include consultation among the member states during drafting the “Rules” in a manner that is appropriate to the sensitive nature of the discussions, and consultations and workshops with interested groups and stakeholders on modeling, technical, social and environmental issues.
+A participation plan is being prepared by MRCS and will be reviewed during the appraisal mission in April 1999 and included as an annex to the Project Implementation Plan.

 b.
 Other key stakeholders: